 FanDuel Predicts States

-That said, given FanDuel’s background in online sports betting and DFS, it’s reasonable to expect some sort of welcome bonus.
-Given the low-margin nature of prediction markets and other platforms’ welcome offers, the FanDuel Predicts bonus and any other promos will likely be more conservative than standard sports betting incentives.
+However, users should manage their expectations.
+Given the low-margin nature of prediction markets and other platforms’ welcome offers, any future FanDuel Predicts bonuses will likely be more conservative than standard sports betting promotions.

-FanDuel Predicts will operate as a prediction market, which functions differently than a sportsbook.
-Instead of betting “against the house,” users trade “event contracts” with other users on an open market.
-The prices of these contracts are driven by supply and demand, reflecting the market’s collective belief in an event’s outcome.
+Instead of betting against the house, users trade event contracts with other users on an open market.
+Supply and demand drive contract prices, reflecting the market’s collective belief in an event’s outcome.

 Each market revolves around a straightforward question, such as: